valdroz/vscript/README.md

-# Vscript - Equation Interpreter
+# vscript - Equation Interpreter

-Vscript is an extendable and runtime safe equation interpreter capable to evaluate arithmetic and logical expression.
+vscript is an extendable and runtime safe equation interpreter capable to evaluate arithmetic and logical expression.

 ## Example